-SACHA PHEIFFER Mohseni's Tolo TV came next.
+SACHA PFEIFFER Mohseni's Tolo TV came next.
 It aired an evening news program, then a separate news operation called Tolo News and Provocative Entertainment too.
 Steamy Turkish soap operas and reality shows like an Afghan version of American Idol.

 [SUPER HERO AVENGING CRY]

-SACHA PHEIFFER In the last few weeks, millions of Afghans have tuned in to Tolo to watch the Taliban take back control of the country.
+SACHA PFEIFFER In the last few weeks, millions of Afghans have tuned in to Tolo to watch the Taliban take back control of the country.
 Just this past Tuesday in Kabul, hundreds of Afghan women led one of the largest protests against the Taliban.
 And Tolo was there to cover it.

-SACHA PHEIFFER Gunfire eventually dispersed that crowd.
+SACHA PFEIFFER Gunfire eventually dispersed that crowd.
 Protesters and journalists were beaten and 14 journalists were arrested.
 Hours later, the Taliban announced its government with no positions of power given to other political forces or religious minorities or women.
 The Taliban have claimed they'll let women work, but with an asterisk.
 They say it must be, quote, within our frameworks.
 After the fall of Kabul, Tolo News anchor Behestha Arghand became the first woman to interview a Taliban leader, but shortly after that interview, she fled the country out of fear for her life.